J4ninja/steve-ai-bot/README.md

     }

-### Running the bot
+### Running the bot with Docker
-1. From the project dir run `npm install` to install node_modules
-2. run the command `node .` to start the app
-3. Verify that the bot is online in the server and has latest slash commands
+0. Prerequisite (docker and docker compose installed)
+1. Run `docker-compose up --build` from project dir to build the image with necessary dependencies and run the container